globalpayments-samples/gpecom-online-recurring-payments/dotnet/README.md

-# .NET XML API - Recurring Payments Implementation
+# .NET Implementation

-This .NET application demonstrates recurring payment processing using the **Global Payments XML API** with the Payment Scheduler service.
+This .NET application demonstrates recurring payment processing using the Global Payments XML API with the Payment Scheduler service.

 ## Features